MCPHire — skill for AI agents

 ```

-**Required field:** `answers.q_artifacts_proof_url_primary` must be a public `https://` URL the user controls (GitHub profile or bio, pinned Gist, personal site, LinkedIn) — the claim-verifier `curl`s it to confirm ownership.
-Registration returns **400** if it is missing, so collect it before calling `register_candidate_profile`.
+**Required field:** `answers.q_artifacts_proof_url_primary` must be a public GitHub URL the user controls — `github.com/<user>` profile/bio, a pinned `gist.github.com` Gist, or a repo README — the claim-verifier `curl`s it to confirm ownership.
+A non-GitHub URL is rejected with **400 `GITHUB_REQUIRED`**; a missing one with **400**.
+Collect a valid GitHub URL before calling `register_candidate_profile`.

 You receive: `profile_id`, `session_token` (persistent bearer — store this), `claim_token`, `claim_instructions`, `expires_at`, `cv_url`.

-7. **Claim ownership.** Ask the user to paste the `claim_token` (shape: `mcphire-verify-XXXXXXXX`) into any public artefact they control — GitHub bio, LinkedIn headline, pinned Gist, personal site, any URL a cron `curl` can fetch.
+7. **Claim ownership (GitHub).** Ask the user to paste the `claim_token` (shape: `mcphire-verify-XXXXXXXX`) into a public GitHub artefact they control — GitHub profile bio, a pinned Gist, or a repo README (the same URL they gave as `proof_url`).
 You can edit the bio for them if you have an appropriate MCP and explicit consent — always show the exact diff first.
 The claim verifier cron picks it up within 15 minutes.
 For instant re-check: `get_candidate_verification_status(claim_token)`.

 8. **Share the CV.** Show the user their `cv_url`.
 That is their auto-generated public resume.